-The recent financial crisis teaches important lessons regarding the lender-of-last resort function.
-Large swap lines extended in 2007-08 from the Federal Reserve to other central banks show that the classic concept of a national last-resort lender fails to address key vulnerabilities in a globalized financial system with multiple currencies.
+The recent financial crisis teaches important lessons regarding the lender-of-last resort (LLR) function.
+Large swap lines extended in 2007-08 from the Federal Reserve to other central banks show that the classic concept of a national LLR fails to address key vulnerabilities in a globalized financial system with multiple currencies.
 What system of emergency international financial support will best help to minimize the likelihood of future economic instability?
-Acting alongside national central banks, the International Monetary Fund has a key role to play in the constellation of lenders of last resort.
-As the income-level and institutional divergence between emerging and mature economies shrinks over time, the IMF may even evolve into a global last-resort lender that channels central bank liquidity where it is needed.
+Acting alongside national central banks, the International Monetary Fund (IMF) has a key role to play in the constellation of LLRs.
+As the income-level and institutional divergence between emerging and mature economies shrinks over time, the IMF may even evolve into a global LLR that channels central bank liquidity where it is needed.
 The IMF's effectiveness would be greatly enhanced by several complementary reforms in international financial governance, though some of these appear politically problematic at the present time.

-Keywords: Lender of Last Resort; Financial Crisis; Central Banking; International

-Monetary System; International Monetary Fund
+Keywords: Lender of last resort; Financial crisis; Central banking; International monetary system; International Monetary Fund

-JEL classification: E58, F33, F36
+JEL Classification: E58, F33, F36

-Professor, University of California, Berkeley (E-mail: obstfeld@econ.berkeley.edu)
+University of California, Berkeley (E-mail: obstfeld@econ.berkeley.edu)

-Keynote address prepared for the 2009 International Conference, Institute for Monetary and Economic Studies, Bank of Japan, Tokyo, May 27-28, 2009.
-I thank Matteo Maggiori for excellent research assistance and the Coleman Fung Risk Management Research Center and Class of 1958 Chair at UC Berkeley for financial support.
+This paper was prepared for the 2009 International Conference, "Financial System and Monetary Policy Implementation," held by the Institute for Monetary and Economic Studies, Bank of Japan in Tokyo on May 27-28, 2009.
+I thank Matteo Maggiori for excellent research assistance and the Coleman Fung Risk Management Research Center and Class of 1958 Chair at the University of California, Berkeley for financial support.

 The main danger in international banking today is from a credit shock that would wipe out most or all of the capital of major international banks.
-Even if LLR [lender of last resort] arrangements were effective and banks not fatally damaged by such a shock had continued access to credit, the disruption caused by major bank insolvencies would require remedies that go far beyond the functions of the LLR.
+Even if LLR [lender of last resort] arrangements were effective and banks not fatally damaged by such a shock had continued access to credit, the disruption caused by major bank insolvencies would require remedies that go far beyond the functions of the LLR.1